jaig-tw/landscaping-user-guide/README.md

 # landscaping-user-guide
-A landscaping user guide using Oxgen DITA
+It is a simple landscaping user guide made using Oxgen DITA.
+# Tools Used
+Oxygen XML Author (DITA)
+# Files Included
+- Final output PDF file
+- Working files are included in a separage file